 CHOOSING A MATH FESTIVAL DATE:

-❏ If at all possible, choose a date for your school’s Festival that has the fewest possible conflicts for the day.
-If possible, find a day when ALL classes in the school can participate; avoid scheduling field trips, testing, or other special programs on your Festival date.
-Individual classes are only involved for 50 to 60 minutes maximum, so the Festival need not seriously disrupt the normal teaching day.
+❏ If at all possible, choose a date for your school’s Math Festival that has the fewest possible conflicts when ALL classes in the school can participate; avoid scheduling fieldtrips, testing, off-site meetings, or other special programs on your Festival date.
+Individual classes are only involved in the Math Festival for 50 to 60 minutes maximum, so the Festival need not seriously disrupt the normal teaching day.

-❏ If there is a Family Math Festival planned for parents and children that evening, the Math Festival materials must remain set up after school and into the evening.
-After school programs that day should be scheduled elsewhere; the Festival takes significant time to set up and break down.
+❏ If there is a Family Math Festival planned for parents and students that evening, the Festival must remain set up after school and into the evening.
+Because the the Festival materials take significant time to set up and break down, after-school programs that day should be scheduled elsewhere.

-❏ Before you confirm a date with us, please make sure that your school and district has authorized the estimated expenditure (details cost estimates, including travel-related expenses are available on request).
-We are happy to revise estimates or sign district contracts based upon changes if notified well in advance of your Math Festival.
+❏ Before you confirm a date with the Math Festival Coordinator, please make sure that your school and district has authorized the estimated expenditure.
+We are happy to revise estimates based upon requested changes, or sign district contracts/consultant agreements if we are notified well in advance of your Math Festival.
 All financial details and arrangements must be settled weeks before your Math Festival date.

 CHOOSING A TEACHER-LEADER TO BE IN CHARGE

-❏ One school staff person is required to be released for the entire day to assist the Math Festival presenter, preferably a teacher-leader.
+❏ One certificated person on your staff must be released for the entire day to assist your Math Festival presenter, preferably a teacher-leader.
 This is a legal requirement of the California Education Code since we are guests in your school.
 This certificated staff person will officially be in charge that day.
-The Math Festival presenter and this teacher-leader will run the entire Math Festival with only the additional assistance of parent volunteers.
+The Math Festival presenter and this person will run the entire program with only the additional assistance of parent volunteers (see below).

 ❏ This designated staff person will need to be present in the Festival facility at all times during the Math Festival day, both before school for the set-up of the Math Festival materials, during each student session, and at all breaks between sessions.
-Principals please note: It is required by the California Education Code that this district person be in the room at all times during the day when students are present.
+Note: The California Education Code requires that this person be in the room at all times during the day when students are present.

-❏ Principals and Vice Principals are not recommended as the person released to assist at the Math Festival as they are so often called away on important business.
-Principals please note: this role and the logistical planning is an ideal leadership role to designate to a teacher on your staff.
+❏ Principals and Vice Principals are NOT recommended as the person released to assist at the Math Festival—they are too often called out of the room on important business.
+Principals please note: this role and the logistical planning is an ideal leadership role to designate to a teacher-leader on your staff.
 Note: If a Family Mathematics Festival is scheduled for that evening, the certificated staff in charge at night can be either a teacher or administrator.

-❏ Ideally, this designated teacher-leader will also be the person to work with the CMC Math Festival Presenter in planning all on site logistics of your school’s Math Festival programs before your event.
-Email communication with this individual is essential to the success of the planning process.
-You should identify this person to the Math Festival Coordinator at least a month in advance so contact can be established and planning can begin.
+❏ Ideally, this designated teacher-leader will also be the person to work with the Math Festival Coordinator in setting up your Math Festival schedule weeks before your event.
+Email communication with this individual is essential to the success of the planning process; please identify this person to the Math Festival Coordinator at least a month in advance so contact can be established and planning can begin.

 NUMBER OF STUDENTS ATTENDING YOUR MATH FESTIVAL:

-❏ A student body larger than 900 requires more than one consecutive Math Festival day or an adjustment in students attending.
-The size of the school facility you designate for the Math Festival and the number of available large tables will determine the number of students who can attend any given Math Festival session.
+❏ The size of the school facility you designate for the Math Festival and the number of large tables available will determine the number of students who can attend any given Math Festival session.
 No more than 150 students can attend a single session.
 It’s best to make the sessions as fairly even in number as possible.

 SETTING UP A MATH FESTIVAL SCHEDULE FOR THE DAY

-❏ The Math Festival is a truly ungraded activity.
-Therefore it’s best to mix different grade-level classes attending in each session – the older students often help the little ones, and the younger kids have a positive influence on the older students.
-All students will find activities appropriate for their level and abilities, Kindergarten through 8th grade.
+❏ Your California Math Festival will be a truly ungraded activity, therefore it works best to mix different grade-level classes attending in each session.
+The older students often help the little ones, and the younger kids have a positive influence on the older students.
+All students will find activities appropriate for their level and abilities, kindergarten through 8th grades.

 Session 1: 9:00–9:35